-A visit to Manzanita is never complete without a long walk along the beach, which stretches from the foot of Neahkahnie Mountain to the tip of Nehalem Spit.
+A visit to Manzanita should always include a walk on the beach, which stretches seven miles from the foot of Neahkahnie Mountain to the tip of Nehalem Spit.
 The beach is popular with windsurfers, who can often be seen riding the waves just offshore.

 If you want to get your heart pumping harder, you can jog along the beach, or pedestrian paths from the city to Nehalem Bay State Park , which offers tent, RV, and yurt camping, an amphitheater for summer entertainment, an airstrip, a horse camp, a boat launch, and walking/running trails.

 You can even rent a traditional bicycle, a beach ¨funcycle,¨ or surfing gear from Bahama Mama’s Bikes, Boards & Beach Fare .
 The Manzanita Visitors Center has FREE beach wheelchairs available that help to make Manzanita’s beach one of the most accessible beaches for everyone to enjoy.

 Manzanita also offers a private gym that allows drop-ins, and a stand up paddleboard company that offers lessons and guided tours.

 Slightly off the beaten path, located south of the city and next to Nehalem Bay State Park, is CARTM , a nonprofit organization operating a one-stop recycling center that accepts more than 40 types of materials, re-use thrift store, and transfer station.

 Check the schedule of another local nonprofit, the Hoffman Center , which is based in downtown Manzanita.
 It hosts artists, writers, and other creative types at readings, workshops, and other events.
 It also offers a clay studio that is open to the public.

 Play a round at the Manzanita Golf Course, which is open year-round.
 It features 9 holes, a pro shop, a snack bar and a nearby driving range.